gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 representative and kicked things off by introducing attendees to the project's unique features:

-・Fully Open-Source Smart-Contracting Platform: Highlighting Gno.land's commitment to transparency and accessibility.
+・Fully Open-Source Smart-Contracting Platform: Highlighting Gno.land's commitment to transparency and accessibility,

-・Custom Smart-Contracting Language (Gno): Showcasing the innovative language tailored for future blockchain development.
+・Custom Smart-Contracting Language (Gno): Showcasing the innovative language tailored for future blockchain development,

 ・New Consensus Protocol, Proof of Contribution: Exploring the cutting-edge protocol under development, emphasizing its role in supporting open-source, and on-chain development.